IBM/kube101/workshop/README.md

 [Lab 4](Lab4): How to enable your application so Kubernetes can automatically monitor and recover your applications with no user intervention.

 [Lab D](LabD): Debugging tips and tricks to help you along your Kubernetes journey.
-This lab is useful reference that does not follow in a specefic sequence of the other labs.
+This lab is useful reference that does not follow in a specific sequence of the other labs.